delaiglesialab/DigitalRhythmsProject/android.md

-# STep 1: Obtain the data
+# Step 1: Obtain the data

 ### To obtain your Android app activity data: